alipali737/pen-test-docs/Tools/Netcat (nc).md

 ```
 This aids us in confirming the service running on a particular port.

+We can also use `curl -IL [url]` for banner grabbing web server headers.

 ### Create a simple reverse shell
 In many versions of netcat, the *-e* flag doesn't exist so this method isn't all reliable
 ```shell